Lean Production Systems

 customer value, respect for people, and continuous improvement.

-In today’s volatile and complex environment, Lean is not just a manufacturing method — it is a strategic advantage.
+In today’s volatile and complex environment, Lean Production Systems is not just a manufacturing method — it is a strategic advantage.
 Organisations that embrace Lean thinking will continue to lead in innovation, efficiency, and resilience.

-Their version of Lean adopted by each business will be adjusted and mapped to meet their needs.
+The version of Lean adopted by each business will be adjusted and mapped to meet their needs.

 They simply knew that for every 9 cars the US car workers made, they made one, their productivity was that far behind.